Thornton-Middle-School/.github/README.md

 2. Messages here cannot be taken to start bullying in-person (e.g. at school) or online (e.g. a group chat).
 3. You cannot use projects in this organization to circumvent school policies.
 Nor can a project's purpose be to do so.
 One example of such violation is a project that lets you bypass payments, such as new IDs or socials.

 **Please report any violation of these rules ASAP to a trustable member of this organization and we will try to get things sorted.
-Report to someone at the school only if things escalate too far and out of control.**
+Report to school staff only if things escalate too far and out of control.**